Isaac Nicola: Work as professor

 In 1942 Nicola began teaching in Pro-Arte Musical in substitution of his mother Clara Romero.
-In 1948 he occupide a position as auxiliary professor at the Conservatorio Municipal de La Habana, until 1951, when he was appointed as titular professor.
+In 1948 he occupied a position as auxiliary professor at the Conservatorio Municipal de La Habana, until 1951, when he was appointed as titular professor.

 From then on, he devoted himself entirely to teaching, assisted by other dedicated collaborators, such as professors Marta Cuervo, Clara (Cuqui) Nicola (his own sister) and Marianela Bonet.
 At that time, Nicola proceeded to restructure his mother's method and also added much of his own.
 He established the basis for a comprehensive guitar didactical system that, including the contribution of many other guitarists, professors and composers, was going to be applied to the academic formation of several generations of Cuban guitarists.
 Isaac Nicola was professor of numerous renowned Cuban guitar performers and professors such as Leo Brouwer, Jesús Ortega, Marta Cuervo, Clara Nicola, Carlos Molina, Flores Chaviano and Efraín Amador Piñero, among many others.

 In 1982, Nicola was one of the founders of the International Guitar Festival in Havana, in which he served permanently as juror.